Central limit theorem: Applications and examples

 A simple example of the central limit theorem is rolling many identical, unbiased dice.
 The distribution of the sum (or average) of the rolled numbers will be well approximated by a normal distribution.
 Since real-world quantities are often the balanced sum of many unobserved random events, the central limit theorem also provides a partial explanation for the prevalence of the normal probability distribution.
 It also justifies the approximation of large-sample statistics to the normal distribution in controlled experiments.

 Comparison of probability density functions p(k) for the sum of n fair 6-sided dice to show their convergence to a normal distribution with increasing n, in accordance to the central limit theorem.
 In the bottom-right graph, smoothed profiles of the previous graphs are rescaled, superimposed and compared with a normal distribution (black curve).

 This figure demonstrates the central limit theorem.
 The sample means are generated using a random number generator, which draws numbers between 0 and 100 from a uniform probability distribution.
 It illustrates that increasing sample sizes result in the 500 measured sample means being more closely distributed about the population mean (50 in this case).
 It also compares the observed distributions with the distributions that would be expected for a normalized Gaussian distribution, and shows the chi-squared values that quantify the goodness of the fit (the fit is good if the reduced chi-squared value is less than or approximately equal to one).
 The input into the normalized Gaussian function is the mean of sample means (~50) and the mean sample standard deviation divided by the square root of the sample size (~28.87/√n), which is called the standard deviation of the mean (since it refers to the spread of sample means).

-Another simulation using the binomial distribution.
-Random 0s and 1s were generated, and then their means calculated for sample sizes ranging from 1 to 2048.
-Note that as the sample size increases the tails become thinner and the distribution becomes more concentrated around the mean.